WizelineLabs/vulnerabilities-scanner-template/workshop-steps.md

                     endpoint_url="http://localhost:4566",
                 )
       ```
-    1. save and push your changes.
+    1. Save and push your changes.
    <br/>
    <br/>
 4. ***PyCharm Security***: This tool allows you to run a security check to your repository.